Cate S. Anstöter

 January

-Cate will give an invited talk at the 4th International Conference on Excited State Aromaticity and Antiaromaticity in Kerala, India!
+Cate gave an invited talk at the 4th International Conference on Excited State Aromaticity and Antiaromaticity (ICESAA-4) hosted by ISSER Thiruvananthapuram!

 2025